A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 At dusk, vendors begin setting up carts along Yaowarat.
 Food vendors line the main street and stretch down alleys.

-Some of the top places to eat in Chinatown are Jek Pui Curry (on a picturesque corner off the main street), Fikeaw for seafood, Krua Porn Lamai for sizzling dishes and Odean (a permanent restaurant) for crab wantons.
+Some of the top places to eat in Chinatown are Jek Pui Curry, Fikeaw for seafood, Krua Porn Lamai for sizzling dishes and Odean (a permanent restaurant) for crab wantons.

 Chef cooks over flaming fire at Fikeaw in Chinatown, Bangkok, Thailand